 In-depth exposure to contraception and women's health.

-Sample a variety of practices around the area to see different styles of practice and care delivery systems.
+Sample a variety of practices around the area to see different sites and care delivery systems.

-At Boston Medical Center tuberculosis clinic; includes experience in infectious disease clinics and independent project work under the guidance of elective director.
+At Boston Medical Center tuberculosis clinic; includes experience in infectious disease clinics, Department of Public Health, and independent project work under the guidance of the elective director.

-At BIDMC and Joslin Diabetes Center seeing patients with a variety of chronic renal problems.
+At BIDMC and Joslin Diabetes Center; includes a variety of chronic renal problems.

 Teaching of interns and medical students in didactic sessions with feedback; also includes opportunity to do apprentice outpatient precepting.